skrey/yellow-extensions/source/help/en/troubleshooting.md

 Check the log file.
 Please activate the debug mode for more information.
 ```

 Check the log file `system/extensions/yellow.log`.
 If there are write errors, then give write permissions to the affected files.
-If there are parser errors, then contact the corresponding developer/designer and repair the affected files.
-The log file gives you a quick overview of what happens on your website.
+If there are other errors, then contact the responsible developer/designer and [report a bug](contributing-guidelines).
+The log file gives you in any case a quick overview of what happens on your website.
 Here's an example:

 ```
 2020-10-28 14:13:07 info Install Datenstrom Yellow 0.8.17, PHP 7.1.33, Apache 2.4.33, Mac